 Are you looking for a delicious and simple treat?
 These gluten free buttermilk scones are just amazing, and are a great snack!
 They are so moist and delicious, you would never guess they are gluten free.
 Gluten free scones are probably one of the best treats for new gluten free bakers to start with, so read on to find out how to make them!

-Gluten free Buttermilk Scones that are eveything you’ve been missing since going gluten free.
+Gluten free scones with buttermilk that are everything you've been missing since going gluten free.